 Phalaenopsis Orchids – These gorgeous orchids, commonly called Moth Orchids, are the perfect orchid for the novice to grow.
 Showy but elegant, these orchids are easy to grow from year to year once you understand their simple needs and their life cycle.

-Rubber Plant – A well-deserved favourite.
-Its lovely glossy leaves in various colours glow inside the house and really – it is almost impossible to kill.
+Rubber Plant – The rubber plant is such a well-deserved favourite.
+Its lovely glossy leaves in various colours glow inside the house and really – it is almost impossible to kill, seems to thrive no matter what.

-Silver Lady Fern – An extremely attractive rosette fern with a neat but lush look.
+Silver Lady Fern – The Silver Lady Fern is an extremely attractive rosette fern with a neat but lush look.
 It immediately conjures up images of rainforests and waterfalls.

 String of Pearls – There is something so endearing about this cascading succulent.
 A waterfall of green pearls cascading for several feet from a hanging basket or a tall pot, what is not to love!

-Umbrella Tree – Lovely shiny green leaves and when grown in a cluster of two or three has a great impact, giving a vibrant healthy lush look.
+Umbrella Tree – A fairly fast-growing plant, even when grown as an indoor potted plant.
+Lovely shiny green leaves and when grown in a cluster of two or three has a great impact, giving a vibrant healthy lush look.
+A native or northern Australia.

-Weeping Fig – An incredibly popular plant that is regularly seen as topiaried balls on sticks, full trees, trees with plaited stems, bonsaied, variegated forms, mid green and dark green.
+Weeping Fig – The weeping fig is an incredibly popular plant that is regularly seen as topiaried balls on sticks, full trees, trees with plaited stems, bonsaied, variegated forms, mid green and dark green.
+They are very versatile and can be formal or informal.
+They looks great as a stand-alone plant or in a group.